Sufyx/Sudoku/README.md

 This project was done by me and another person.
-I was responsible for desiging everything to do with the game and board's logic and behaviour.
+I was responsible for desiging everything to do with the game and board's logic and behavior.
 Including but not limited to the initial creation of the board and the 'hint', 'check', 'solve' and 'new-board' mechanisms.
 - - - - -
 #### Features: